 Healthy Vegan Blackberry Muffins

-- 1 cup room temperature unsweetened plant-based milk can substitute unsweetened vegan yogurt
+- 1 cup unsweetened plant-based milk At room temperature.
+Can substitute unsweetened vegan yogurt

 - 1 cup blackberries diced